gilch/hissp/docs/lissp_quickstart.rst

    1 2 3

-   ;;; 19.2 Qualified Reader Macros
+   ;;; 19.2 Fully-Qualified Reader Macros

-   ;; Invoke any qualified callable on the next parsed object at read time.
+   ;; Invoke any fully-qualified callable on the next parsed object at read time.
-   #> builtins..hex#3840                  ;Qualified name ending in # is a reader macro.
+   #> builtins..hex#3840                  ;Fully-Qualified name ending in # is a reader macro.
    >>> 0xf00
    3840